Concrete Unit Masonry

 Load-bearing and non-load-bearing concrete masonry typically include both horizontal and vertical reinforcing.
 Since it does not typically include a weep drainage network it can be susceptible to moisture infiltration when exposed to the weather.

-Masonry veneer may be placed over other masonry backup or over the exterior sheathing.
-This type of masonry construction allows for the installation of a weep drainage system consisting of a weather barrier placed on the backup or sheathing, an air space, base flashings, and weeps.
-A cavity mesh should be used to prevent mortar from clogging the weeps.
-Flexible ties should be used to secure veneer to the backup construction, to allow for differential movement.
+Masonry veneer is placed over other masonry backup or exterior sheathing.
+This type of masonry construction allows for installing a weep drainage system consisting of a weather barrier placed on the backup or sheathing, an air space, base flashings, and weeps.

 Most concrete masonry is susceptible to efflorescence, a condition in which moisture that enters the masonry is drawn to the exterior surface upon evaporation, bringing salts that exist within the masonry to the surface, where they are deposited as a white powder.
 Efflorescence can be easily removed using a specialty cleaner if caught early.
 Efflorescence tends to decrease over time as the salts decrease and shows up worse on darker surfaces.